latreta/poliClass-api/README.md

-# policlass-api
+# Policlass Python Rest API

-Django Rest API using JWT and Role permission based authentication
+Django Rest API using JWT and Django Role permission based authentication

+## About

+This API is intended to be used by a Client Application created using Angular.